 Then another Nazarene, Charles "Chuck" Leppert from Kansas City First Church, began to attend the services led by Del Rosso.
 Leppert gave the same kind of testimony that Albert Carey had given.
 Thirty years had passed since Del Rosso's experience of entire sanctification.
 He had given up hope of finding a denomination that believed and preached the experience he had had in that little room in the Waldensian Bible School.
 But the more Del Rosso talked with Carey and Leppert, the more he realized that Nazarene theology coincided with what he believed and had been preaching since 1914.

 Leppert and Carey were also impressed with this short, peppery Italian.
 They sensed in Alfredo Del Rosso a kindred spirit.
 When they returned to the U.S. in 1946 they wrote to the Kansas City general headquarters of the church asking that some literature and books be sent to Del Rosso at their personal expense.
-They also initiated a letter campaign with general church officials urging them to consider establishing a work in Italy through Alfredo Del Rosso.
-At the same time Leppert entered Olivet Nazarene University where he made friends with Earl Morgan, the son of an Italian immigrant to the U.S. from Rome.
+They also initiated a letter campaign with general church officials urging them to consider establishing work in Italy through Alfredo Del Rosso.
+At the same time.
+Leppert entered Olivet Nazarene University where he made friends with Earl Morgan, the son of an Italian immigrant to the U.S. from Rome.

 Nazarene leaders decided to take some concrete steps in exploring the possibilities of starting the Church of the Nazarene in Italy.
 So, in 1947, while on his way home from a visitation trip to other mission areas, Nazarene General Superintendent H.V.
 Miller stopped in Italy.
-Enthusiastically, Del Rosso took him to visit visited the little groups of Italian believers he had in Florence and in Rome.
-For by this time Del Rosso had already started home prayer meetings among his old friends in Civitavecchia, in the Boccini home in Rome and in Florence he had several families interested, including the Lagomarsinos who had moved up from Montalcino and a former Pentecostal family, the Tararás who had emigrated to Florence after the war from Sicily looking for work.
+Enthusiastically, Del Rosso took him to visited the little groups of Italian believers he had in Florence and in Rome.
+For by this time, Del Rosso had already started home prayer meetings among his old friends in Civitavecchia, in the Boccini home in Rome, and in Florence he had several families interested, including the Lagomarsinos who had moved up from Montalcino and a former Pentecostal family, the Tararás who had emigrated to Florence after the war from Sicily looking for work.

 While Miller was in Florence, Del Rosso even arranged for him to conduct a service in the beautiful 40-year-old American Episcopal Church building.

-Favorably impressed with Rev. Del Rosso, General Superintendent Miller was also interested to find that Del Rosso had already translated into Italian the first part of the Nazarene Manual (a book of polity similar to the Methodist Discipline or the Presbyterian Book of Order).
+Favorably impressed with Alfredo Del Rosso, General Superintendent Miller was also interested to find that Del Rosso had already translated into Italian the first part of the Nazarene Manual (a book of polity similar to the Methodist Discipline or the Presbyterian Book of Order).

 In his report to the Nazarene General Board in January of 1948, Miller wrote: "Could it be that God is now pointing the way for the Church of the Nazarene to be a greater and more effective minister to the people of the earth? . . .
 We feel that (1) Brother Del Rosso should be brought to the General Assembly representing his people.
 This would make it possible to acquaint him personally with the spirit of our church and our general program . . .
-(2) That in such event, work should be begun, it should be started only in a limited and conservative manner with the objective of building a national, self-supporting church as we go."
+(2) That in such an event, work should be begun, it should be started only in a limited and conservative manner with the objective of building a national, self-supporting church as we go."

 The self-support hope was a bold one.
 Possibly the only self-supporting work of any denomination in Italy is that of the Apostolic Church (which Del Rosso helped begin).
-All of old-line denominations from Baptists to Waldensians receive aid from outside Italy to help finance their work.
+All of the old-line denominations from Baptists to Waldensians receive aid from outside Italy to finance their work.
 Nevertheless, based on Nazarene experience in another European country, Great Britain, self-support from the start was the goal.
 It would also be a different strategy from what had been used to start Nazarene mission work in other countries.

 An invitation was extended to Del Rosso to come to St. Louis for the Nazarene General Assembly in the summer of 1948.
 While on a trip to Switzerland, Del Rosso sent word back through a California pastor, Rev. Griffith, of his acceptance of the invitation.
 His daughter Febe had become engaged to an English Salvation Army officer, so the wedding was scheduled to fall just before Del Rosso's trip to the U.S. He went to England, participated in the wedding, and then left for the U.S. in company with George Frame in May of 1948.
 A speaking tour had been arranged by C. Warren Jones which would take Del Rosso to 23 different U.S. states.
 As Del Rosso traveled he would be accompanied by Rev. Griffith who had a dream himself of going to Italy and helping oversee the new work.